 Fiance Consular Processing

-Once the I-129f (Petition for Alien Fiance(e)) has been approved, the National Visa Center (NVC) will forward the information to the US embassy or consulate that handles fiance visas for the country where your fiance lives.
-Your fiancee will receive a packet of visa application forms in the mail, as well as instructions for completing a medical exam and obtaining police record clearance.
+Once the I-129f (Petition for Alien Fiance(e)) has been approved, the National Visa Center (NVC) will forward the information to the US Embassy or Consulate that handles fiance visas for the country where the fiance lives.
+The fiancee will receive notification from the Embassy that visa processing can begin, as well as instructions for completing a medical exam and obtaining police record clearance.
 A complete background check will be initiated.
-Your fiancee will be scheduled for a consular interview and, if approved, will receive the fiancee visa up to several days or weeks later.
-The fiance is typically required to move to the US within six moths of obtaining the K1 visa.
+The fiancee will be scheduled for a consular interview and, if approved, will receive the K1 fiance visa up to several days or weeks later.
+The fiance is typically required to move to the US within six moths or less.

 Remaining in the US After Marriage